dman-coders/drush_get/README.md

 Drush
 -----
 Drush 8+ is required.
 In order to run the 'runserver' process at the end, [it's currently neccessary](https://github.com/drush-ops/drush/issues/2090#issuecomment-232172907) to use the 'composer' method of installation, not [the 'phar' download method currently documented](http://docs.drush.org/en/master/install/).
+Using composer will also ensure that the appropriate version of drush for your available php version will be used.

 Drush site-aliases
 ------------------